I'm Goin' Down: Lyrics and themes

 Reviewers have commented on the contrast between the song's upbeat music and sad lyrics.
 The song explores themes of sexual or romantic frustration, loneliness, and grief resulting from unsuccessful relationships.
 Some reviewers have found humor in the lyrics, which describe incidents such as the narrator's girlfriend rejecting his attempts at intimacy and sighing with boredom, as well as the couple returning home fighting after a date.
 In concert, Springsteen has described "I'm Goin' Down" in jest as "one of my more insightful songs about men and women".
-In live performances from 1984, he sometimes used variations of the following introduction for the song: "[First] you're making love to 'em all the time, three or four times a day.
+In live performances in 1984, he sometimes used variations of the following introduction for the song: "[First] you're making love to 'em all the time, three or four times a day.
 Then you come back a little bit later, and, uh-oh ... it's like 'Are you gonna make love to me tonight, or are we gonna wait for the full moon again', y'know?"

 In researcher Pamela Moss's feminist analysis of social class and gender in Springsteen's lyrics, she describes the singer's early-to-mid-1980s oeuvre as being filled with despair.
 Moss states that within this context, men fault women for not helping them achieve their dream of finding "a promised land".
 In "I'm Goin' Down", with the "deterioration of a desirable sexual relationship [the narrator] feels he is being 'set up' by the woman just so she will be able to reject him".
 According to Moss, the man sees the woman's rejection as interference holding back his attempt at a "liberation of the tedium of a working class existence".